Skip to content

 Q: What is the deadline for financial aid?

-A: There is no deadline for submitting the FAFSA form, but to be considered for the full range of financial aid programs, the form must be completed by: Summer - April 15, Fall - June 1, and Spring - November 15.
+A: To be considered for the full range of financial aid programs, the FAFSA must be completed by: April 1 for Summer or Fall aid and November 1 for spring aid.

 Q: Can I apply for financial aid if I haven't been accepted?